valerionew/unisolder-notes/README.md

 If you don't have a pickit and don't want to get one, you can use an arduino as here http://www.microchip.com/forums/m653443.aspx.
 I've not tried this solution personally, so i don't know if it works.
 Let me know if you try this.
 You can also use [pic32prog](https://github.com/sergev/pic32prog) from sergev, if you have a pickit 2 and want to program the microcontroller.
 To load the firmware with a PicKit you will have to use MPLAB X, microchip's software.
 As zed65 stated in the forum: "You can NOT program the PIC via the PicKit2/3 standalone programming software.
 You have to put the programmer into MPLab mode in the standalone software then program it via MPLab."

+To attach the PicKit3 to the unisolder board chech on the PicKit for the little arrow pointing to pin 1.
+Connect that pin to the square pad on the unisolder board, and the rest of the pins in order.
+Pin 6 of the PicKit stays disconnected.

 #### Modify the software
 If you want to modify the software you'll have to compile it with XC32 v1.33 compiler (**paid**), adding the "s" option to the optimization.